endoflife-date/endoflife.date/CONTRIBUTING.md

 # You can even use Liquid Templating inside the template, such as:
 # https://godotengine.org/article/maintenance-release-godot-{{"__LATEST__" | replace:'.','-'}}
+# Do not use a localized URL (such as one containing en-us) if possible
 changelogTemplate: "https://link/of/the/__RELEASE_CYCLE__/and/__LATEST__/version"

 # A list of releases, supported or not